Somebody feed Phil in Modena, and we are that Somebody

 Cheese and chicken, pasta and wine, smiles and gags.

-Phil seemed like a kid at Disneyworld.
 But here Micky Mouse has the face of Andrea, the master of aged Parmigiano Reggiano cheese, and Daisy Duck is Marisa, an old pasta maker that prepares everyday handmade tortellini.

 Phil meets gnocco fritto

 A local bar, the one with students reviewing their homework before a test.
 Or businessmen in a suit having a sandwich in a hurry during lunch break.
-A bar with uncomfortable metal chairs and the coffee machine always grumbling.
+A bar with uncomfortable metal chairs and a coffee machine always grumbling.

 But also for breakfast, sipped inside a hot cappuccino.